-Every VA healthcare facility has providers knowledgeable about treatment for problems related MST.
+Every VA health care facility has providers knowledgeable about treatment for problems related to MST.
 Many have specialized outpatient mental health services focusing on sexual trauma.
 Vet Centers also have specially trained sexual trauma counselors.

-VA has over twenty programs nationwide that offer specialized MST treatment in a residential or inpatient setting.
+VA has over 20 programs nationwide that offer specialized MST treatment in a residential or inpatient setting.
 These programs are for Veterans who need more intense treatment and support.

 Because some Veterans do not feel comfortable in mixed-gender treatment settings, some facilities have separate programs for men and women.
 All residential and inpatient MST programs have separate sleeping areas for men and women.